Trade group, key lawmakers support addressing racial disparities in mortgages

 In addition, a bill introduced in the legislature would create local public banks that would use government funds to improve access to mortgages in underserved communities.
 James said she supports that measure.

-Other bills would subsidize down payments and other costs for New Yorkers who would be the first in their family to try to buy a home.
+Other bills would subsidize down payments and other costs for New Yorkers who would be the first in their family to try buying a home.
 James’ report said those costs are among the obstacles faced by Blacks and Latinos seeking to buy their first homes.

 On Tuesday, lenders said they support measures that would address race-based disparities.